reyemDarnok/active-learning/README.md

 ## Components

-The scripts of this project call each other in a chain, with each script adding a additional automation.
+The scripts of this project call each other in a chain, with each script adding an automation.
 If a user already has the requirements for a lower level of automation, for example they don't want to scan a parameter matrix using [scan.py](focusStepsPelmo%2Fpelmo%2Fscan.py) but want to simply run a single run with [local.py](focusStepsPelmo%2Fpelmo%2Flocal.py), they can directly call the